Menigedegna/Image-processing/README.md

 ### Prerequisites

-Imaris v.
-8.4 and above.
+Imaris 8.4 and higher versions.

-Python v.
-2.7 and above and the following packages:
+Python 2.7 and higher versions and the following packages:
 ```
 Tkinter
 os